 The purpose of conducting NATA is to provide a single scheme of examination for holding aptitude test and to facilitate prospective students all over the country to apply for admissions in architecture seats in institutions spread across the country and to avoid appearing in multiple aptitude tests.
 However, the actual admissions shall be carried out only by the concerned competent authorities of the respective states/institutions based on NATA.
 The NATA also ensures that the eligibility criteria for admission to five year Bachelor of Architecture (B.Arch.) degree course, as prescribed by CoA and duly approved by the Central Government, are strictly adhered to and followed all over the country in Architectural Institutions.

 NATA measures the aptitude of the applicant for specific field of study, i.e. Architecture.
 The test makes an assessment of drawing and observation skills, sense of proportion, aesthetic sensitivity, Mathematics and critical thinking ability that have been acquired over a long period of time and are related to the specific field of study.
-In order to further strengthen the conduct of the test and to attract more number of bright aspirants into studying Architecture, COA has decided to conduct NATA-2017 for admission to B.Arch. in the academic session 2017-18, as a one-day paper based examination all over the country.
+In order to further strengthen the conduct of the test and to attract more number of bright aspirants into studying Architecture, COA has decided to conduct NATA-2018 for admission to B.Arch. in the academic session 2018-19, as a one-day Online based examination all over the country,which will comprise of two parts : Part A comprises of Multiple Choice Q uestions (MCQ) to be answered online and Part B is paper based drawing.
 This would surely be a step towards producing competent architects to serve the society and to build the nation in coming decades, especially in view of the Govt. of India mission of Smart Cities.

 Schedule Of Examination – Date & Time of Examination & Marks of Examination

 |Date & Time of Examination||Subjects & Marks of Examination|

 29.04.2018 – (Sunday) -10.30 a.m to 1.30 p.m.